Spatially-Augmented Sequence-to-Sequence Neural Diarization for Meetings: Introduction

 Speaker diarization aims to answer the ``who-spoke-when'' question~\cite{park2022review}, serving as a fundamental pre-processing step for downstream tasks (e.g., speech recognition)~\cite{kanda2020joint}.
 Despite notable progress, speaker diarization in meetings remains challenging due to overlapping speech, unreliable speaker embeddings, reverberation, etc.

-Early studies on speaker diarization focused on modularized approaches~\cite{wang2018speaker,landini2022bayesian,lin2019lstm}, which segment audio into short utterances and cluster them by speaker embedding similarity.
+Early studies on speaker diarization focus on modularized pipelines~\cite{wang2018speaker,landini2022bayesian}, which segment audio and cluster them by speaker embedding similarity.
 Assuming each segment contains only one speaker, these methods perform poorly on overlaps.
-End-to-End Neural Diarization (EEND) addresses this by casting diarization as a multi-label prediction task, achieving greater robustness~\cite{fujita2019end_1, horiguchi2022encoder,horiguchi2020end}.
-More recently, Target-Speaker Voice Activity Detection (TSVAD) combines modularized and neural methods with strong performance~\cite{medennikov2020target, cheng2023target,wang2022similarity,wang2021dku, wang2022dku, cheng2023dku}.
-Sequence-to-sequence diarization (S2SND) further advances online diarization~\cite{cheng2024sequence}.
+End-to-End Neural Diarization (EEND) addresses this by formulating diarization as a multi-label prediction task, achieving greater robustness~\cite{fujita2019end_1, horiguchi2022encoder}.
+More recently, Target-Speaker Voice Activity Detection (TSVAD) combines modular and neural methods with strong performance~\cite{medennikov2020target, cheng2023target,wang2022similarity,wang2021dku}, while Sequence-to-Sequence Neural Diarization (S2SND) further advances online diarization~\cite{cheng2024sequence}.
 However, most approaches still rely solely on acoustic embeddings, which are often unreliable in real meetings.
+In contrast, spatial cues provide an orthogonal source of information, since speakers typically occupy different physical locations.
 This raises a key question: how can spatial cues from multi-channel recordings improve diarization?

-In multi-channel processing, spatial cues can be integrated in three ways: 1) speech enhancement such as beamforming to generate cleaner inputs~\cite{Anguera,Boeddeker}, though often introducing distortions that harm speaker discrimination; 2) channel-fusion or attention modules that aggregate signals~\cite{Horiguchi2022}, but typically perform blind fusion rather than true localization; and 3) explicit features like direction-of-arrival (DOA) estimates~\cite{doa2008}.
+In multi-channel processing, spatial cues can be integrated in three ways: 1) speech enhancement such as beamforming to generate cleaner inputs~\cite{Anguera,Boeddeker}, though they may often introduce distortions that harm speaker discrimination; 2) channel-fusion or attention modules that aggregate signals~\cite{Horiguchi2022}, but typically perform blind fusion rather than true localization; and 3) explicit features like direction-of-arrival (DOA) estimates~\cite{doa2008}.
 Among them, explicit DOA provides direct directional evidence to separate simultaneous speakers and thus holds greater promise for meeting diarization.